danfuzz/samizdat/doc/language-guide/08-parsing.md

 * The parser `{: [! @foo @bar] :}` will match any terminal but a `@foo` or a `@bar` token.

-Future direction: It may become possible to name symbolic character sets, such as for example `[whitespace punctuation "z"]`.
+Future direction: It might become possible to name symbolic character sets, such as for example `[whitespace punctuation "z"]`.

 #### Running arbitrary code instead of consuming input (terminal)